Last edit: , Invalid DateTime

-Mining is the process of creating a block of transactions to be added to the Ethereum blockchain.
+Mining is the process of creating a block of transactions to be added to the Ethereum blockchain in Ethereum's now-deprecated proof-of-work architecture.

-Ethereum, like Bitcoin, currently uses a proof-of-work (PoW) consensus mechanism.
-Mining is the lifeblood of proof-of-work.
-Ethereum miners - computers running software - using their time and computation power to process transactions and produce blocks prior to the transition to proof-of-stake.
+Mining is the lifeblood of any proof-of-work blockchain.
+Ethereum miners - computers running software - used their time and computation power to process transactions and produce blocks prior to the transition to proof-of-stake.

 In decentralized systems like Ethereum, we need to ensure that everyone agrees on the order of transactions.
-Miners help this happen by solving computationally difficult puzzles in order to produce blocks, which serves as a way to secure the network from attacks.
+Miners helped this happen by solving computationally difficult puzzles to produce blocks, securing the network from attacks.

 - A user writes and signs a transaction request with the private key of some account.